jeremyreeder/sitelen2pseudo/README.md

 ```

 ## sitelentidy
-This tool is a pretty-printer for Sitelen Pona hieroglyphic text.
-In this
+This tool is a pretty-printer for Sitelen.
+The text is generally most readable
-writing system, sentences are most readable when verbs of a compound sentence
+when verbs of a compound sentence and objects of a compound predicate are
-and objects of a compound predicate are aligned.
-For such alignment, this tool
+aligned.
+This is a common Sitelen convention, and one of its benefits is
-assumes a monospace font.
+reduced dependence on punctuation.
+This tool assumes a monospace font.

 ```
 $ ./sitelentidy < text | ./sitelen2pseudo
-🜨◡LႴ[Siko]>⍵≫ꘖ☋⫠.
+🜨◡LႴ[Siko]>⍵≫ꘖ☋⫠
 ↓)ᓄ>ᐼ≫☋
-     ≫↓:
+     ≫↓
 ጻꔖ>󱥉≫ꘖKꔖ)🝆
-  >⛣≫↓:
+  >⛣≫↓
-ꘖ?>◡#1.
+ꘖ?>◡#1
 ```